Even the most successful people in tech can fall victim to hacking attempts on their online accounts.

 The business magnate’s use of an encrypted messaging app is also a testament to the significance of E2EE in his life and business.
 The importance of and the ability to use end-to-end encryption in messaging apps is widely known.

-By preventing access to the transferred data by third parties or unauthorized users, E2EE ensures that it will not fall into the wrong hands.
-That type of encryption is crucial because it provides the confidentiality of transmitted information between sender and recipient.
-E2EE is also widely used in a secure cloud storage provider's vocabulary.
+E2EE prevents access to the transferred data by third parties or unauthorized users, ensuring that it will not fall into the wrong hands.
+That type of encryption is crucial because it protects the information transmitted between sender and recipient.
+E2EE is also widely used in a secure cloud storage provider’s vocabulary.

 3. Not knowing what to prioritize.

-Musk knows what the most significant threats are to his business.
-In the case of Tesla, it's a fleet-wide hack.
-That's why he places the most emphasis on safeguarding that area.
+Musk knows the most significant threats to his business.
+In the case of Tesla, it’s a fleet-wide hack, so he places the most emphasis on safeguarding that area.

-However, many businesses don't know what to prioritize.
-Should it be the cloud database?
-Or maybe the internal network and the marketing website?
+However, many businesses need to figure out what to prioritize.
+Should it be the cloud database, the internal network, or the marketing website?

-Musk is aware he can't possibly protect everything in his business.
-Even the wealthiest man in the world doesn't have enough time and money to ensure overall safety.
-Instead, you need to conduct a risk assessment to identify your most valuable assets and weigh their importance from both your and a hacker's perspectives.
+Musk is aware he can’t possibly protect everything in his business.
+Even the wealthiest man in the world needs more time and money to ensure overall safety.
+Instead, you need to conduct a risk assessment to identify your most valuable assets and weigh their importance from both your and a hacker’s perspectives.

 4. Not setting up MFA.

-Yet 55% of businesses have not implemented multi-factor authentication, according to a survey conducted by the U.S.-based nonprofit Cyber Readiness Institute.
-Only 28% of those who do require its use by staff members.
+Yet 55% of businesses have not implemented multi-factor authentication, according to a U.S.-based nonprofit Cyber Readiness Institute survey—only 28% of those who do require its use by staff members.
+This statistic highlights the importance of regulations like the NIS2 Directive in driving the adoption of stronger cybersecurity measures.

 Final words